 Ideally a 5 people team working for 2 years would do the trick.

-In maths we’d say:
+In mathematics we’d say:

 Right strategy x Investment x Time = Growth in rankings.